B. M. Hegde: Career

-He is the chairman of Mangaluru branch of Bharatiya Vidya Bhavan.
-He started a medical journal, Journal of the Science of Healing Outcomes and serves as its Editor-in-Chief.
+He was the chairman of Mangaluru branch of Bharatiya Vidya Bhavan.
+He started a medical journal, Journal of the Science of Healing Outcomes and serves as its editor-in-chief.
 Hegde was a fellow of the National Academy of Medical Sciences till 2016.

 B.M.
-Hegde is a part of the selection jury in Mahaveer Awards in Bhagwan Mahaveer Awards.
+Hegde is a member of the selection jury of Mahaveer Awards instituted by Bhagwan Mahaveer Foundation.